Have you seen people wearing tinted lenses?

 Let’s assume there is no other valid reason for the RD (eg average IQ, absence of a visual or hearing impairment, good teaching)…..

-There is now (2018) a growing body of evidence to support the idea that RD may be caused by a weakness in the AUDITORY or VISUAL or AUDITORY & VISUAL neurological pathways.
+There is now (2018) emerging research to support the idea that RD may be caused by a weakness in the AUDITORY or VISUAL or AUDITORY & VISUAL neurological pathways.

 Prof Stein has been a driving force in this research.
 Prof Stein started out as Medical Doctor and went on to become a neurosurgeon.
 He currently is a Professor in Physiology at Oxford no less.
 Anyway, many years ago, he was consulted on the case of a young girl, around the age of 8yrs who suddenly stopped being able to read.
 Tests showed that sadly she had a tumour on particular neurological pathways in her brain.
 This tragic situation was the catalyst for Prof Stein’s interest in the neurology and physiology of Dyslexia.

 Prof Stein and his team argue that many dyslexics have impaired Magnocellular Pathways (or more precisely, impaired magnocells) in the brain.
 These M Pathways are in both the visual and auditory systems.
 In one group of dyslexics, only the visual M pathways are affected, in another group only the auditory M pathways are affected and in a third group both the visual and auditory pathways are affected.